-Speak with members of your legal team to ensure you will have buy-in for and enthusiasm to participate in pro bono projects.
+Speak with members of your legal team to ensure you will have sufficient support and enthusiasm to participate in pro bono projects.
 It may be better to start small to ensure initial projects are successful.
-Pro bono should always be a voluntary choice on the part of the individual in-house legal teams, in the same way as giving money to charity.

 Speak with those responsible for wider CSR programmes.
 They may be helpful in getting projects off the ground, publicising your efforts or introducing you to charity partners.

 Find one or more ‘pro bono champions’ who will be able to encourage your team members to participate in pro bono projects.

 Find a senior member of the legal department who would be prepared to sponsor the programme, and advocate for it internally.